 - Anomaly Detection: Visibility of anomalous activity within the network, operating system and application layers.

 - Visibility: Business and technical dashboards to deliver ‘at a glance’ security and compliance status for operators, technicians as well as senior management.

 - Management of multiple environments: Data separation capabilities allow different security domains or operational environments to co-exist within the same monitoring solution

 - Inbuilt compliance standards support: to track how you are performing against major government, national and international standards e.g. Australia’s ASD Essential Eight, EU GDPR, PCI-DSS, ISO27001.
 You can find them here:

-Collateral with particular relevance to Critical Infrastructure
+Collateral relating to Critical Infrastructure protection